 ADHD and Adults

+Many children diagnosed with ADHD will continue to meet criteria for the disorder later in life and may show impairments requiring ongoing treatment (Pliszka, 2007).
+However, sometimes a diagnosis of ADHD is missed during childhood.
 Many adults with ADHD do not realize they have the disorder.
 A comprehensive evaluation typically includes a review of past and current symptoms, a medical exam and history, and use of adult rating scales or checklists.
 Adults with ADHD are treated with medication, psychotherapy or a combination.
-Behavior management strategies, such as ways to minimize distractions and increase structure and organization, and involving immediate family members can also be helpful.
+Behavior management strategies, such as ways to minimize distractions and increase structure and organization, and support from immediate family members can also be helpful.